AnyVisionltd/automation-infra/ARCHITECTURE.md

 As the user is using the requested resource, a keepalive will be sent to a service to persist it's locked state, ensuring other users can not book it.

+### Reclaim

+In the event that a resource has been released (for example, when a particular user has finished testing on it) that resource will need to be reclaimed, resetting it to a known good state.
+As each resource may have it's own process for performing a reset, the reclaim service will run a dedicated Docker container allocated for a particular resource.
+This gives the reclaim service a consistent means of reclaiming a resource, and grants us the flexibility to include unique libraries and scripts per resource.

 ### Logs

 All service logs will be output into docker stdout/stderr